kublermdk/BlackBox-Plus/README.md

 Still coming:

-2. Initial Keywording
+2. Initial Keywording - An image analysis system for adding some initial keywords (I'm looking forward to this one)
-3. Thesaurus
+3. Thesaurus - An interactive, on the edit page thesaurus for finding words faster (if people are interested)

 Still to come: gif/images which explain how to use these.